Monday, September 27, 2021

 Review

-After years of making teen comedies, filmmaker John Hughes branches out from the sub-genre to make the buddy/road comedy PLANES, TRAINS AND AUTOMOBILES.
+After years of making teen comedies, filmmaker John Hughes breaks out of the sub-genre to make the buddy/road comedy PLANES, TRAINS AND AUTOMOBILES.
 It was hilarious and groundbreaking but often dramatic as the film is about a mismatched pair who wind up getting through the worst of a bad situation in the middle of a holiday.
 Sure, there are times when the movie has funny moments that make us laugh, such as the iconic "Those Aren't Pillows!".
 There are heartfelt scenes that occasionally pop up in a comedy like this and give a balance.

 Steve Martin and John Candy were terrific and had fantastic chemistry, but they were the best.
 It's a shame they never got around to working again in another movie that is almost as good, heartfelt and hilarious as PLANES, TRAINS AND AUTOMOBILES when Candy met his untimely death in 1994.
 I enjoyed the soundtrack, which is remarkable.
 It has songs I didn't even know existed.

 I appreciate how the late John Hughes is willing to shift from producing movies aimed at teens like Weird Science, The Breakfast Club and Ferris Bueller's Day Off to comedies like PLANES, TRAINS AND AUTOMOBILES and Home Alone.
-It has been his best work, and nothing could compare this film to those made in modern times.
+It was his best work, and nothing could compare this film to those made in modern times.
 I highly recommend it to fans of the filmmaker and even those who liked Steve Martin and the late John Candy.

 Star rating: (10/10) Best Movie Ever